Carrie Fisher's Most Hilarious and Inspiring Quotes

-Carrie Frances Fisher died this morning due to complications following a heart attack during a London to Los Angeles flight on Friday.
+Carrie Frances Fisher died on December 27, 2016 to complications following a heart attack during a London to Los Angeles flight.
 The sensationally sarcastic 60-year-old, most known for her role as Princess Leia in the Star Wars movies, was daughter to actress Debbie Reynolds and pop star Eddie Fischer and ex-wife of singer songwriter Paul Simon, as well as being a prolific author, much-called-upon screenwriter/doctor and highly-acclaimed stage performer.

 Yes, this space princess was all of those things, but to paraphrase Max von Sydow's line on "General" Leia's title change in Star Wars: The Force Awakens, "she'll always be royalty to us."

 Here are some painfully funny and moving quotes straight from the mouth of the most badass princess and wittiest wookie lover this side of a planet formerly known as Alderaan.

 Leia's Wardrobe Wars: Episode I

 "I weighed about 105 pounds at the time [during the first Star Wars film].
 But I carried about 50 of those pounds in my face.
 So you know what a good idea would be?
 Give me a hairstyle that further widens my already wide face!"

 "One of the side effects of Percodan is feelings of euphoria -- and I always felt that was a side effect I could deal with."

 On a higher power

 "You know how they say that religion is the opiate of the masses?
 Well, I took masses of opiates religiously."

 On her recently revealed "method acting" affair with Harrison Ford